When Do I Get Overtime Pay?

 - working outside of the employee’s normal ordinary agreed working hours (this particularly applies to part-time employees).

 Legal cases have stated that an employee is not entitled to the payment of overtime or penalty rates unless such overtime is authorised by an employer.
 This can be authorised by the employer expressly or impliedly (eg where the employer has not expressly authorised it but it’s deemed to authorise it by their actions).

 In Australian Salaried Medical Officers’ Federation v Peninsula Health (2023), doctors-in-training made claims for overtime payments for overtime worked at a public hospital for which they were not paid.
 The doctors were covered by an EBA.
 Their employer did not expressly tell them to work the extra hours but they won the case for overtime pay because, among other factors, the doctors had to work past their rostered shift to complete the work required of them.
 In this case, the employer implicitly authorised the overtime work.

 The law states that self-authorisation of overtime by employees trusted to work alone or in responsible managerial positions has never been recognised by courts as being grounds for employees to claim overtime pay.

 What If I Don’t Want To Work Overtime But My Employer Demands It?

 If you are a full-time employee under the federal system, your employer usually cannot demand that you work more than 38 hours per week unless the extra time is reasonable.

-However, even if your award or registered agreement allows for the averaging of weekly hours, other factors are still important in determining whether the overtime is reasonable.
+However, even if your award or EBA allows for the averaging of weekly hours, other factors are still important in determining whether the overtime is reasonable.
 Other factors include your health and safety when working additional hours, whether you were given notice for the need to work the additional hours, and your family responsibilities.
 If your employer demands that you work unreasonable overtime, you can refuse.